Sharp bounds for the intersection of nodal lines with certain curves

-The main result of the article is: \begin{theorem} Assume either one of the following: \begin{itemize} \item[-] $Y$ is a compact surface and $\gamma$ is a geodesic circle, \item[-] $Y$ is a noncompact surface of finite volume and $\gamma$ is a closed horocycle. \end{itemize} Then $N(\phi)\cap \gamma$ consists of a finite number of points and we have
+The main result of the article is: \begin{thm} Assume either one of the following: \begin{itemize} \item[-] $Y$ is a compact surface and $\gamma$ is a geodesic circle, \item[-] $Y$ is a noncompact surface of finite volume and $\gamma$ is a closed horocycle. \end{itemize} Then $N(\phi)\cap \gamma$ consists of a finite number of points and we have

-\end{theorem} We remark that, in spite of its appearance, (1) is not a local feature of the eigenfunctions on the hyperbolic surfaces.
+\end{thm} We remark that, in spite of its appearance, (\ref{equation123}) is not a local feature of the eigenfunctions on hyperbolic surfaces.
 That is, without any assumptions on $Y$, the assertions in Theorem \ref{theorem} are not true in general.
 We give two examples to emphasize the role of the global geometry of $Y$.

 \begin{enumerate} \item Let $Y=\Gamma_0\backslash \mathbb{H}$ where $\Gamma_0 = \{\left( \right)| n \in \mathbb{Z}\}$.
 Let the horocycle $\gamma$ be given by $\{x+i| x\in \mathbb{R}\}$.
 Consider a one-parameter family of eigenfunctions